 In this article, we’ll look at some of the most common reasons guinea pigs may shake, as well as what you should do about it.

-5 Reasons Guinea Pigs Shake
+The 5 Reasons Guinea Pigs Shake

-Just like people, guinea pigs may shake when they are cold.
+Just like people, guinea pigs may shake or shiver when they are cold.
 You should be able to rule this factor out based on the temperature of the room.
 If the temperature has dropped, they are likely just cold.
 Consider moving them to a warmer location.
-While a little bit of cold is not typically harmful, you don’t want your guinea pigs too cold for too long.
+While a little bit of cold is not typically harmful, you don’t want your guinea pigs to be too cold for too long.

 Plus, it is simply more comfortable for them if the temperature is suitable.

 Guinea pigs can also shake when they are scared or anxious.
 This can be due to loud noises or significant changes in their environment.
 If they were just adopted, shaking is probably a sign that they’re a bit stressed by the change.
 Often, the best thing you can do is make them comfortable and wait them out.
 Usually, the guinea pigs will calm down over time.

 Guinea pigs can handle a little bit of acute stress.
 So, don’t worry too much if fireworks are going on outside.
 However, long-term stress can cause health problems, just like in people and other species.
 If your guinea pig seems fearful often, it may be because their tank set up is not sufficient.
 Ensure they have plenty of places to hide and aren’t exposed to high amounts of stimulation.